dustinbturner/astro-nomy/README.md

-# Astronomy
+# Astro-nomy

-An open source application built using the latest features in Astro v4 with shadcn/ui.
+A fork of the original [Astronomy](https://github.com/mickasmt/astro-nomy) project, upgraded to use **Astro v5**, **React 19**, and **Tailwind CSS v4**.

+This project demonstrates modern web development with the latest versions of these powerful technologies.

 ![blog](public/og.jpg)

-> **Warning**
+> **Note**
-> This app is a work in progress.
-I'm building this in public.
-You can follow the progress on Twitter [@miickasmt](https://twitter.com/miickasmt).
-> See the roadmap below.
+> This is a fork of the original project by [@miickasmt](https://twitter.com/miickasmt), upgraded to use the latest versions of Astro (v5), React (v19), and Tailwind CSS (v4).

 ## About this project

+This fork demonstrates how to upgrade the original Astronomy project to use the latest versions of:

+- **Astro v5** - The latest version with improved performance and features
+- **React 19** - With the new React compiler and improved performance
+- **Tailwind CSS v4** - The latest version with improved developer experience

-This project as an experiment to see how a modern app (with features like authentication, subscriptions, API routes, Markdown, Content Collections ...etc) would work in Astro v4 and shadcn/ui.
+The original project was an experiment to see how a modern app (with features like authentication, subscriptions, API routes, Markdown, Content Collections, etc.) would work in Astro v4 and shadcn/ui.

-> **Note**
-> I would like to inform you that for the time being, my example app built with Astro.js is still under development and **cannot yet be considered a starter template**.

 ## Project Structure